MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/cannot-send-mail-mepf.md

 For more information, read this [blog article](https://techcommunity.microsoft.com/t5/exchange-team-blog/public-folders-and-exchange-online/ba-p/594318).

-If the auto-splitting process failed to create a new mailbox, please submit a support request to Microsoft Support for further assistance.
+If the auto-split process failed to create a new mailbox, please submit a support request to Microsoft Support for further assistance.